John T. H. Worthington: Personal life

 In 1840 he owned 29 slaves according to the U.S. census.

 James Watkins, a fugitive slave from Maryland, mentions two daughters born out of wedlock by one or two enslaved women.
 He doesn't give the names of those daughters, but claims to have known them both personally.
 He calls the first one "a white slave" and reports that she remained enslaved until he (Watkins) freed her by bringing her to the Free States.

 According to Watkins, the second enslaved daughter was sold by her own father for $1800 for the purpose of breeding slave children.
 When she refused being used for that purpose out of her notion of Christian chastity, she was so severely flogged that she died in Watkins' presence.

-Worthington died at "Shewan" in Baltimore County, Maryland, and was interred in a private cemetery on his farm.
+Worthington died at "Shawan" in Baltimore County, Maryland, and was interred in a private cemetery on his farm.
 He was reinterred in St. John's Episcopal Churchyard in Worthington Valley, Maryland.